_disable_streams_pool_auto_tuning

 Setting Initialization Parameters Relevant to Streams

 Table 10-1 lists initialization parameters that are important for the operation, reliability, and performance of a Streams environment.
 Set these parameters appropriately for your Streams environment.
 This table specifies whether each parameter is modifiable.
-A modifiable initialization parameter can be modified using the ALTER
+A modifiable initialization parameter can be modified using the ALTERSYSTEM statement while an instance is running.
+Some of the modifiable parameters can also be modified for a single session using the ALTERSESSION statement.

 Disable Receive Window Auto Tuning